 Toddler in mirror

-If you see that your child is about to go into meltdown mode, then distract him/her as soon as you can!
-This means changing the subject of his/her attention so that he/she forgets about the upsetting motive.
-Luckily for you, kids have a short attention span and will likely switch gears within seconds.
-For example, if you are about to face a breakdown in the grocery store, then quickly ask your child to help you pick out some cookie mix or his/her favorite fruits.
-That way children get involved in the foods shopping and forget about the candy that they wanted, and that was the origin of those terrible toddler tantrums.
+If you see that your child is about to go into meltdown mode, then distract them as soon as you can!
+This means changing the subject so they forget about what they were upset about.
+Luckily for you, kids have short attention spans and will likely switch gears within moments.
+For example, if you’re about to face a breakdown in the grocery store, then ask your child to help you pick out a type of cookie mix to get.
+That way they are involved with shopping and forget about the candy they wanted.

-Sometimes toddler tantrums can go on for a while, and if you do not want everyone around you to be forced to deal with it with you, then withdraw your child from the situation.
-This might imply taking your grocery cart to the side while you go and sit in the car with your son or daughter for a while, but it will be worth it.
-Kids can not distance themselves from the situation; they may need their parents to do it for them.
+Sometimes tantrums can go on for a while.
+If you don’t want everyone around you to deal with it with you, then remove your child from the situation.
+This might mean you have to sit your grocery cart to the side while you go sit in the car with your son or daughter, but it will be worth it.
+Kids can’t remove themselves from the situation, so sometimes they need their parents to do it for them.

-If your child is hungry, thirsty, tired or needs to go to the bathroom, then you need to make sure those needs are catered.
-Offer your kid some water, ask if he/she needs to go to the bathroom or feels hungry.
-Sometimes children just let their basic needs affect their emotions without you realizing it.
-By serving their basic needs, you can eliminate those as possible reasons for toddler tantrums.
+If your child is hungry, thirsty, tired, or needs to go to the bathroom, then you need to make sure those things are taken care of.
+Offer them some water, ask if they need to go to the bathroom, and ask if they are hungry.
+Sometimes children just let their basic needs affect their emotions.
+Adults do it, too!
+By tending to your child’s basic needs, you can eliminate those from reasons why the tantrum is happening.

-Some toddler tantrums are the result of the kids not being able to communicate to their parents what is wrong.
-Since the vocabulary of 2 or 3 years old kids isn’t precisely vast, you need to find other ways for your child to communicate with you.
+Some tantrums are the result of kids not being able to communicate to parents what is wrong.
+Since the vocabulary of a 2 or 3 year old isn’t exactly expansive, you need to find other ways for your child to communicate with you.

 One great way to get them to tell you what is wrong is by saying “show me” to them.
-Then they can show you what it is that they want so you can know the reasons behind those toddler tantrums.
-Another useful option is to teach your children some basic words in sign language so that they can communicate without having to use words.
+Then they can show you what it is that they want so you know why the tantrum is going on.
+You could also teach your child some basic words in sign language so that they can communicate without having to use words.

-These parenting tips on how to overcome toddler tantrums can help you get through even the worst tantrums, so you can maintain your peace of mind and do not lose control.
-Remember, kids are just kids, and they do not have fully developed brains when they are still toddlers.
-By being understanding and keeping calm, you can get through the bad times that toddler tantrums bring and enjoy the good moments a whole lot more!
+These tips on toddler tantrums can help you get through even the worst of tantrums so that you can maintain peace of mind and not lose control.
+Remember, kids are just kids and they don’t have fully developed brains when they are toddlers.
+By being understanding and calm, you can get through these toddler tantrums and enjoy the good times a whole lot more!